-287 288 Information Objects (document components).
-These catalogs reside in ebXML compliant registries/repositories.
-289 290 291 292 293 The business process modeling results in an ebXML Business Process Specification, which MAY be referenced in the Collaboration Protocol Profiles (CPPs), of businesses and form the basis for Collaboration Protocol Agreements (CPAs) established between business parties.
-Ultimately, the business processes specified in the CPAs drive the business service interfaces to execute those processes and send the REQUIRED documents.
+284 285 registries/repositories.
+286 The business process modeling results in an ebXML Business Process Specification, which MAY be 287 referenced in the Collaboration Protocol Profiles (CPPs), of businesses and form the basis for 288 Collaboration Protocol Agreements (CPAs) established between business parties.
+Ultimately, the 289 business processes specified in the CPAs drive the business service interfaces to execute those 290 processes and send the REQUIRED documents.